Belgrade-Brooten-Elrosa School District

 The Belgrade-Brooten-Elrosa School District covers about 350 sqmi in the Stearns, Pope, and Kandiyohi counties in Minnesota.
 There are about 822 students enrolled in the district.
 The teacher to student ratio is 1:15.
 This school district covers the towns of Belgrade; Brooten; Elrosa; Greenwald; Regal; Padua; and Sedan.

 Elementary school

 Located in Brooten, there are 325 students and 27 teachers.
 The teacher:student ratio is 1:14.
 The school earned the Blue Ribbon Award by the Department of Education in 2007.

-BBE Elementary School earned the Blue Ribbon Award in 2007.

 Students per grade

 In the Fall of 2019, we have about 150 students attending the JKC Preschool program on a daily basis in Brooten.
 Our Elementary classes range from 35-60 students per grade on an annual basis.
 Currently, our K-5 enrollment is about 325.

 High school

 The 6-12 building is located in Belgrade.
 In the Fall of 2019, we are expecting just over 300 students and 22 teachers.
 The teacher:student ratio is 1:14.